 The ingredients in cajun deviled eggs laid out and labeled.

-• After you’ve hard boiled your eggs, peel the eggs and place them in the refrigerator for about an hour to chill.
+1. After you’ve hard-boiled your eggs, peel the eggs and place them in the refrigerator for at least an hour to chill.
 (Pictures 1 – 2)

 A collage of images showing how to make deviled eggs, steps 1 - 6.

-• Once you have all the yolks in a bowl, mash them with a fork.
+1. Once you have all the yolks in a bowl, mash the yolks with a fork.
 (Pictures 6 – 7)

-• Then, mix in your mayo, mustard, Tabasco Sauce, pickle juice, salt, pepper, and garlic powder.
+2. Then, mix in the mayo, mustard, hot sauce, pickle juice, salt, pepper, and garlic powder.
 (Picture 8)

-• Mash everything together with your fork until it reaches your desired consistency.
-Then stir in the pickles or relish.
+3. Mash everything together with a fork until it reaches your desired consistency.
+Then stir in the finely chopped pickles or relish.
 (Pictures 9 – 11)

 A collage of images showing how to make deviled eggs, steps 6 - 10.